k2view-academy/K2View-Academy/articles/TDM/tdm_configuration/01_tdm_installation.md

 - TDM 7.6 added a creation of the TDM PostgreSQL DB by the TDM LU's deploy flow:

-  - Creates the TDMDB database.
    - Creates the TDM DB tables, sequences, views and functions.

+  Notes:
-  Note: **you must set the BUILD_TDMDB Global to true (default is false) and the POSTGRESQL_ADMIN interface to be active to create the TDM DB** by the TDM deploy flow.
+  - **You must set the BUILD_TDMDB Global to true (default is false) and the POSTGRESQL_ADMIN interface to be active to create the TDM DB** by the TDM deploy flow.
+  - You must create the TDM database and user in advance.
+The database and user names must be aligned with the TDM interface.
+You can run the **TDMDBCreateRoleAndDB** flow (located in the TDM LU) to create the **TDMDB** database and **tdm** user (role) in the postgreSQL DB.

 ## Upgrade the TDM PostgreSQL DB (if not a new installation)

 - Go to **$K2_HOME/TDMGUI/createTDMDB/updateTDMDB** directory in Fabric.